 Some investors like picking stocks and investing in specific companies.
 There’s nothing wrong with that.
 But investing in mutual funds is a popular way to invest in many companies at the same time.
 There’s often less volatility than when buying one company’s stock because the risk is more broadly spread out over a number of companies.

-It can be confusing to pick a mutual fund, though, which is one reason a financial advisor is a good person to have on your side for these important financial decisions.
-Once you have an advisor, and have determined your goals and risk tolerance, it’s time to talk about mutual fund choices.
+It can be confusing to pick a mutual fund, though, which is one reason a financial professional is a good person to have on your side for these important financial decisions.
+Once you have a professional, and have determined your goals and risk tolerance, it’s time to talk about mutual fund choices.
 Each financial company offering mutual fund investments has a plethora from which to choose.
 How do you choose the right mutual fund for you and your portfolio?
-Here are five handy ways to consider picking a mutual fund, once you and your financial advisor have determined your goals:
+Here are five handy ways to consider picking a mutual fund, once you and your financial professional have determined your goals:

 Pick a sector